the practical kitchen

 I tested a few different ratios before landing on my perfect combination — 1 part garlic, 1 part onion, 2 parts poppy seeds, 2 parts sesame seeds.
 That's ⅛ cup each of dried minced garlic and dried minced onion and ¼ cup each poppy seeds and sesame seeds.
 This recipe will make about ¾ cups of everything bagel blend.

 Play around with it and taste as you go.
 Maybe start with ⅛ cup of each and then add more sesame or more poppy seeds 1 tablespoon at a time. (⅛ cup = 2 tablespoons).
+I found that when I used equal parts of everything, the garlic and onion flavors were way too strong.
+But you may prefer it that way!

 TIP: To taste test your blend, spread a bit of cream cheese or butter on a cracker and sprinkle with everything bagel topping.